nimbbl-tech/nimbbl_react_native_sample_app/SIMPLE_INTEGRATION_EXAMPLE.md

 ## That's It! 🎉

 Your integration is complete.
 The SDK handles all the complex payment flow, and you just need to:
-1. Initialize the SDK
+1. Initialize the SDK (with default production configuration)
-2. Set up success/failure event listeners
+2. Set up unified checkout response listener
-3. Create order and start checkout
+3. Start checkout with your order token
-4. Handle the results in your event listeners
+4. Handle the results in your event listener

+## Key Features (v1.2.0)

+- ✅ **Simplified Integration**: No credentials required, production-ready defaults
+- ✅ **Unified Event Handling**: Single listener for all payment responses
+- ✅ **Cross-Platform**: Works identically on iOS and Android
+- ✅ **Production Ready**: Enhanced stability and performance
+- ✅ **Latest Native SDKs**: iOS 2.0.4, Android 4.0.3

 The SDK will automatically:
 - Open the payment webview
-- Handle all payment methods
+- Handle all payment methods (cards, UPI, netbanking, wallets)
-- Process the payment
+- Process the payment securely
-- Send success/failure events back to your app
+- Send unified response events back to your app
+- Handle errors and edge cases gracefully

+## Need Help?

+- 📖 **Full Documentation**: Check the SDK's README.md for detailed API reference
+- 🔧 **Setup Guide**: See the SDK's SETUP.md for development and configuration options
+- 📱 **Sample App**: This repository includes a complete working example
+- 🆘 **Support**: Contact support@nimbbl.biz for assistance